-pay a probationary rate not to be lower than the at step A for the grade for which the employee was hired for a period not to exceed the first one hundred and eighty (180) days or six months of employment.
+Department Heads and Elected Officials, after determining the pay step within their discretion as above, shall pay a probationary rate at Step A for the grade for which the employee was hired for a period not to exceed the first one hundred and eighty (180) days or six months of employment.
 This is deemed to be the probationary period.
+Human Resources will notify departments when probationary period is about to end.
+At that time, the Elected Officials or Department Heads will have the option to place the employee at a discretionary step.